sftcd/cs7ns1/assignments/practical3/README.md

 You are deliberately not being given much detail of the password hash format or recommendations as to how to solve the problem.
 Figuring out how to solve a problem like this is part of the practical.
 (But is not hard.)
+Even after you've solved these, I'd encourage you to play about with ways to do it faster and/or cheaper, as that'll be useful for you later on.

 Where possible, I would recommend not using EC2 instances for development, but rather try to break a subset of the hashes locally and when that works you can